mallu2/CG_analysis/README.md

- these are the jupyter-notebookd used to analyse the trajectories of CG simulations
+these are jupyter-notebooks used to analyse the trajectories of coarse-grained simulations of proteins diffusing on DNA